Omar’s Motor Den vs. Sowetan

 The article appeared in the Consumer Line section of the newspaper and cautioned readers to inspect documentation and a vehicle’s bodywork before taking delivery.
 The text stated that the paperwork of Khabo Madihlaba’s vehicle did not correspond with the car she had bought from Omar’s Motor Den (OMD).
 “In other words, the bank has financed a car that Madihlaba does not possess,” the journalist wrote.

 OMD complained that the article omitted its side of the story which, it said, had been provided to the newspaper well ahead of publication, arguing that the article consequently carried defamatory statements regarding its business – which had severely affected its credibility and reputation.
-It said that the article falsely intimated that errors made by a bank had resulted from its negligence, adding that the bank had admitted to “the error” and stated that OMD was not at fault.
+It said that the article falsely intimated that errors made by a bank had resulted from its negligence, adding that the bank had admitted to the error and stated that OMD was not at fault.

+Retief dismissed the complaint, mainly because he believed that Sowetan had fairly and accurately reported the information at its disposal at the time of publication, and also that it had asked for comment from all concerned parties.
 He said while he did not blame the newspaper for not publishing a follow-up article, given the fact that OMD had escalated its complaint to his office, he needed to remind the publication of Section 1.9 of the Code, which required a follow-up article.

 THE RULING ITSELF